-- Discuss which courses are right for you
+- Discuss which courses are right for your degree plan

 - And more

-There are several scholarships available to Biology students at UM-Flint:
+There are several scholarships available to Communication Studies students at UM-Flint:

 The CAS Opportunity Fund provides additional funding for students, faculty, & staff to pursue research projects, travel, professional development, and more.

-Many Biology students are members of UM-Flint organizations such as the:
+Many Communication Studies students are members of student organizations such as the: